 The ability and willingness of consumers to switch between service providers is critically important in many sectors of the economy.
 Effective competition delivers increased choice, lower prices to consumers, appropriate quality and innovation.
 According to the results of a Eurobarometer survey carried out in 2008 "about consumers' views on switching service providers", the majority of consumers who switched benefitted financially from doing so.
-This was the case, on average, for 72% of consumers in the fixed telephony market and 66% of consumers in the mobile telephony and internet/BB sectors.
+This was the case, on average, for 72% of consumers (fixed telephony) and 66% of consumers (mobile telephony and internet/BB).